On the Treatment of Cluster Headaches

 Public Discussions and Implications

-It doesn’t help that one of the leading experts on cluster headaches continues to reflect psilocybin in a negative light.
-I have spoken to Prof. Peter Goadsby a number of times (his team actually diagnosed me during a trial for the gammaCore device, which I later dropped out of – more details below).
+It also doesn’t help that one of the leading experts on cluster headaches continues to reflect psilocybin in a negative light.
+I have spoken to Prof. Peter Goadsby a number of times (his team actually re-diagnosed me during a trial for the gammaCore device, which I later dropped out of – more details below).
 We discussed the use of psilocybin, as well as clarifying his position on the matter.
 What he has said in public over the years suggests that he does not condone the use of psilocybin; in 2005, he made the following statement to the Guardian:

 “It’s possible that mushrooms have some useful effect but it’s far from proven.
 Cluster headaches are such a devastating problem that people will turn to anything that seems to work.”